-NURP 1102 TBA (4:2:6) FUNDAMENTALS OF NURSING
+NURP 1102 Fundamentals of Nursing Semester Taught (4:2:6) General Ed Requirement: N/A

 This course presents nursing theory, practical application of nursing skills, and the responsibilities of the practical nurse.
 Critical thinking skills will also be developed.
 Students will demonstrate competency through written tests and skills pass-off sessions in the nursing laboratory.
 This course prepares students for client care and becoming part of the professional health care team.
 Students must be accepted into the Practical Nursing program to take this course.
 Students will schedule times for specific skill testing and open nursing lab time with the course instructor.
 This course is part of a required series to prepare students to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN).